This blog is authored by Dr Thomas Perry and Dr Rebecca Morris, two education researchers and former teachers based in

 Both Tom and Becky are teaching and researching issues relating to educational improvement, educational leadership, and evidence-informed policy and practice.
 They are both on the editorial board for the Educational Review journal.

 Find out more about Tom and Becky below:

 Dr Thomas Perry

 Tom is an education researcher, lecturer and former school teacher.
-His research and teaching focuses on school improvement, educational evaluation and monitoring, evidence-informed policy and practice, and research methods, particularly quantitative methods and secondary data analysis.
+His research and teaching focuses on educational effectiveness and improvement, evaluation and monitoring, evidence-informed policy and practice, and research methods, particularly quantitative methods and secondary data analysis.
 Tom works to support school and system leaders at all levels to improve schools through research- and evidence-informed policy and practice.

 Topics which Tom has examined in-depth through his work include school value-added (‘Progress’) measures, teacher evaluation, professional development and learning programmes, and school effects on wider (‘non-cognitive’) outcomes.
 His work has been cited by widely and internationally including by UNESCO, the Young Lives International Study, FFT Education Datalab and featured in national news media.

 Find out more about Tom’s work and publications on his personal website: thomasperry.education

 Dr Rebecca Morris